 "I liked when Sennan's dad told us that different airoplane parts are made in different countries and about the maths they need to do to build a plane."
 Amelie

-Reception Class will be visiting Kenyon Hall Farm in May, linking their visit to 'Understanding the World'.
+Reception Class visited Kenyon Hall Farm, linking their visit to 'Understanding the World'.

 Year 1 will be visiting Blackpool Zoo in June to help enrich their learning about animals.

 Year 2 enjoyed a day at Blackpool Zoon in the autumn and will be welcoming the Creepy Crawly workshop visitors in to support their learning about animals.

 Year 4 will soon be wading through the brook at Bolton Environmental Resource Centre.
 For part of their visit they will be thinking about states of matter.

 Have a look at some fantastic science work we have been doing at Twiss Green - such fun!

 Using these fantastic knowledge organisers will mean that you can provide support for your children while promoting independent working and learning in science.

 - Rainbow Continuum - Science